 “Just lose weight…you’ll sleep better…”

 As much as I hate hearing that, there is an element of truth in it.
-As I gained weight I had a much more difficult time getting restful sleep.
-I couldn’t sleep on my stomach without hurting my back, I couldn’t sleep on my side without hurting my shoulder, and I couldn’t sleep on my back if I wanted to breath (I did).
-I’m sure that nearly all of us plan to lose weight, but there is no reason that we should be miserable in the meantime.
+As I gained weight, I had a much more difficult time getting restful sleep.
+I couldn’t sleep on my stomach without hurting my back, I couldn’t sleep on my side without hurting my shoulder, and I couldn’t sleep on my back if I wanted to breathe (I did).
+I’m sure that nearly all of us plan to lose weight “some day…”, but there is no reason that we should be miserable in the meantime.

 Getting the right sleeping set-up will, in fact, make it possible for even obese folk to get a good night’s rest.